EEdosa/OOTD/README.md

 Open Wardrobe is a **Flask + TensorFlow** web application that detects clothing items in real time using your webcam.
 It uses a pretrained CNN model (`.keras`) to classify clothing types and integrates both **Flask** (Python backend) and **Node.js** (optional backend services).

+PLEASE RUN ON YOUR LOCAL HOST ....NOT CODESPACES
+DOES ALLOW OPENCV
 ---

 ## 🚀 Features